 The COVID pandemic has permanently changed the world of work.
-Home office is the “new normal”.
-Companies can save billions in travel and facility management costs by using Virtual Reality, while increasing employee efficiency and satisfaction.
+Home office is the new normal.
+Companies can save billions in travel and facility management costs by using virtual reality, while increasing employee efficiency and satisfaction.

 - Our working world will change permanently.
 According to a study by McKinsey**, 90% of HR managers say that flexible home office arrangements will be introduced for employees.
-These are now expected as “the new normal” by employees and have largely proven their value.
+These are now expected as “the new normal” by employees and have largely proven their worth.
 But now, when not all employees in a company meet regularly in the office, a company must invest in digital tools that map work processes virtually.

-Thus, it allows the following calculation to emerge:
+Thus, it reveals the following calculation:

 - The average travel cost per business trip for hotels, vehicle and flights is about US$ 950 per year* in companies worldwide, according to Certify.
 These costs could be cut at least in half by using digital tools.

 This results in a total savings potential per employee and year of more than US$ 11,000.
-If we look at the whole issue for a NASDAQ company with 50,000 employees and assume that the above benefits are applicable to 50% of the workforce, this means a savings potential of US$ 275 million per year!
+If we look at the whole issue for a DAX company with 50,000 employees and assume that the above benefits are applicable to 50% of the workforce, this means a savings potential of US$ 275 million per year!
 Economically, the total savings figure is in the billions and companies will not be able or willing to ignore this.
 In addition, there are many “soft” factors that bring additional benefits to companies.
 These include satisfied employees who can work better together despite physical distance, or a better environmental footprint for a company that lets employees travel less.

 At the same time, however, companies need to invest more in digital technologies that facilitate natural collaboration.
-This is not possible with 2D video conferencing solutions alone and new technologies are needed.
-Virtual Reality solutions bring companies one step closer to making distributed work more human.
+This is not possible with 2D video conferencing solutions alone, and new technologies are needed.
+Virtual reality solutions bring companies one step closer to making distributed work more human.

-How can technologies like Virtual Reality contribute to this?
+How can technologies like virtual reality contribute to this?

 - Virtual Reality is not just dependent on having VR goggles.
 Virtual worlds can also be displayed in 3D on the 2D screen of a tablet or PC.
 It’s quite like playing a computer game with friends and meeting your virtual characters.
-So, it’s easy to use in businesses, even if VR headsets aren’t everywhere yet.
+So it’s easy to use in businesses, even if VR headsets aren’t everywhere yet.